nhcloud/agentcon-workshop/README.md

 ---

-**🚀 Ready to start?** Pick your platform above and follow the setup guide!
+**🚀 Ready to start?** Pick your platform above and follow the specific setup guide!